-You can select and deselect voxels with the Select Voxels Tool, which can be activated by pushing the button on the Main Toolbar, by choosing Tools, Select Voxels, or by pressing the 's' key.
+You can select and deselect voxels with the Select Voxels Tool, which can be activated by pushing the select voxels, or by pressing the 's' key.

 This tool is a brush tool, so it uses the global brush settings available in Tools, Configure Brush Shape... and in the Reconstruction Toolbar.
 You can think of selecting and deselecting voxels as painting your selection.
 To select voxels, use mouse button 2 to draw your selection and button 3 to erase it.